kritarth2121/instagramclone/README.md

 python manage.py runserver
 ```

-15. Now go to http://localhost:8000/ in your browser to view caseygram
+15. Now go to http://localhost:8000/ in your browser to view kritarthgram